livecode/livecode/docs/notes/bugfix-14015.md

+---
+version: 8.0.0-dp-1
+---
-urldecode and urlencode broken with Unicode characters
+# urldecode and urlencode broken with Unicode characters